ikle/gizmo/README.md

 Optional TLS filelds:

-*  cadir — the path of the directory containing CA certificate;
+*  tls-cadir — the path of the directory containing CA certificate;
-*  ca — the full-path of the CA certificate file;
+*  tls-ca — the full-path of the CA certificate file;
-*  cert — the full-path of the client certificate file;
+*  tls-cert — the full-path of the client certificate file;
-*  key — the full-path of the client certificate key file.
+*  tls-key — the full-path of the client certificate key file.